- Get up to $40 cash back per person when you book with us to use on day tours before or after your trip

 What kind of food is available on this tour?

 Food on this tour is supplied by highly talented chefs who never fail to cook up a delightful feast despite being in the middle of the Andean Mountains!
-All chefs specialize in Andean cuisine and are able to cater for all dietary requirements so please let us know in advance of your needs.
+All chefs specialize in Andean cuisine and are able to cater for all dietary requirements so please let the supplier know in advance of your needs.
 All breakfasts, lunches, and dinners are provided each day (except lunch on the final day) and the food is both delicious and plentiful.
 It's guaranteed that even the biggest foodies among you won’t fail to be impressed.
 Your energy levels will be kept high with snacks each day and it's ensured that you will have tea/coffee every morning to wake you up and every afternoon to unwind.

 Can a Travel Agent help me book this?